jcherng-pivotal/pcc-demo/README.md

 ## Local CI/CD Configurations for Pivotal Cloud Cache (PCC)
-A sample project has been provided that showcases common PCC application design patterns in collaboration with DataTx engagement.
-In order to showcase the ease of deploying apps to Cloud Foundry that leverage PCC as fast caching layer, a sample Concourse pipeline is included and can be found [here](https://github.com/jcherng-pivotal/pcc-demo).
+A sample project has been provided that showcases common PCC application design patterns.

 ### Clone concourse-ci-formula for Concourse, Minio, and Vault (**All-In-One** VM)
 The concourse CI/CD pipelines configured for this demo project requires docker container and S3 buckets.
 For local testing, [concourse-ci-formula](https://github.com/marco-m/concourse-ci-formula) provides an easy to use all-in-one local setup by using `Vagrant` and `VirtualBox`.